Use OpenClaw in DSW

 python /gpu-training-tester/experiment_archiver.py

-3. If experiment records are returned, please:
+3. If it returns experiment records, please:

 - Append the records to /mnt/workspace/experiment_log.md

-- Remember these experiment results (using the memory feature)
+- Remember these experiment results (using the memory feature).

-- Send a summary to DingTalk
+- Send a summary to DingTalk.

 image.png

-## Experiment Records
+## Experiment Log

 ### 2026-03-02